 - Confirm which date you intend to visit

 - Tell us the size of your group including number of adults and children

 - Make us aware of any in the group with disabilities as we have wheel chairs available for visitors but it’s advisable to book them in advance.

 or BOOK YOUR VISIT ONLINE HERE and after payment has been made, e-mail us at email@example.com to confirm the date of your visit and then bring your PayPal receipt with you on that day.

-We will be operating a daily maximum cap for visitors to ensure comfortable social distancing.
+We are operating a daily maximum cap for visitors to ensure comfortable social distancing.
 Through booking ahead or by joining our daily guest list, you will avoid the possibility of being disappointed if on arrival we have reached our daily limit and we must refuse you entry.

-We will be recording the details of all farm visitors for the sole purpose of “track and trace.”
+We are recording the details of all farm visitors for the sole purpose of “track and trace.”
 This information will only be retained for 21 days prior to disposal/destruction.

 We will accept cash as payment but we strongly advise all visitors to use contactless payment if possible.